skharel/BeingFunctional/1/ch1.md

 }
 ```

 This code certainly reads a lot better then having bob in the middle.
 Best of all, the name bob was not even very good one and now we don't even have to think about a better name for bob.
-While we are at it let's finish coding `pickAttribute` by filling the inner function `pickAttributeHelper`
+While we are at it let's finish coding `pickAttribute` by filling the inner function <a id="fppickattr"> `pickAttributeHelper` </a>

 ```js
 function pickAttribute(attributes) {